niroz11/fundamentals-in-a-flash/README.md

 # Fundamentals In A Flash

 ### Abstract:
 The goal of this project was to create a study tool for students that focuses on a technical topic.
 I decided to create a quiz application where users can test their knowledge on JavaScript fundamentals.
-As a user answers questions correctly they can choose to continue test their knowledge on those questions or only on the questions they have yet to master.
+As a user answers questions correctly they can choose to continue testing their knowledge on those questions or only on the questions they have yet to master.
 ### Set-Up Frontend:
 Clone this repo
 Run `npm install` from the root directory